MicrosoftDocs/ai-builder/ai-builder-docs/prebuilt-receipt-processing.md

 For information on how to use the receipt processing prebuilt model in Power Automate, see [Use the receipt processing prebuilt model in Power Automate](flow-receipt-processing.md).

-## Supported languages, markets and files
+## Supported languages, markets, and files

-English sales receipts from Australia, Canada, United States, Great Britain, and India are currently supported.
+English sales receipts from Australia, Canada, United States, Great Britain, and India are supported.

-In order to get the best results, provide one clear photo or scan per receipt.
+To get the best results, provide one clear photo or scan per receipt.

 - The image format must be JPEG, PNG, or PDF.
 - The file size must be less than 20 MB.